 First, relax and watch all of them here in this video:

-Sarah at @what_saysie_makes has made a beautiful crossbody-style wallet purse, using the gorgeous Wild Wood by Rifle Paper Co.
+Sarah at @what_saysie_makes has made a beautiful crossbody-style wallet purse, using the gorgeous Wildwood by Rifle Paper Co.
 Amazing!
 And she even wrote a blog post about it, how cool is that!
-Read it here on What Saysie Makes.
+Read it here at What Saysie Makes.

 Fleur has made a stunning floral Enya crossbody wallet.
 Also, the best modeling photo!
 Visit her on Instagram at @fleursebregts